Get in Touch

 • The storage layer

-• MySQL's use of memory and disk space
+• Management of memory and disk space by MySQL

 System Administration

-• Structure of the MySQL server installation files
+• Understanding the MySQL server installation file structure

 • Starting and stopping the MySQL server